eth-lre/book2dial/README.md

 - `uid` - unique identifier of the conversation

 ## Generating Your Own Dialogue Datasets from Textbooks!!
-### Step 1: Transfer your textbook into a json format with following format:
+### Step 1: Transfer your textbook into a json file with following format:
 ```json
 {
     "data": [